Top 5 things You Need to Know About Dabs- August 02, 2017

 #1 What are dabs?

 The most common question in mind, what are dabs?
 A dab is a sticky and wax-like cannabis concentrate.
-They are produced by processing the plant with solvents like Butane & CO2, resulting in a sticky oily resin like decoction.
-These are available in a variety of concentrations and products like wax, shatter, honeycomb, BHO (Butane Hash Oil) etc. The oil/wax is placed on a nail, which is then attached to a ring (as known as a rig) fitted inside of a bong like structure.
+They are produced by processing the plant with solvents like Butane & CO2, resulting in a sticky oily resin like a decoction.
+These are available in a variety of concentrations and products like wax, shatter, honeycomb, BHO (Butane Hash Oil), etc. The oil/wax is placed on a nail, which is then attached to a ring (as known as a rig) fitted inside of a bong like structure.
 The dab rings are usually skillet shaped and are made of either titanium or quartz.
-This allows the conducting heat to vaporize the wax when ignited with a blowtorch.
+This allows the conducting of heat to vaporize the wax when ignited with a blowtorch.
 Inhalation of this vapor produces extremely potent effects instantaneously.

 #2 The Dab Saga

 The exact details about when dabs first came into use in the US are still debatable.
 Cannabis concentrates have been around for quite a bit; from somewhere around the 40s, but have always been vulnerable to a controversial culture.
 The most common method to dab back in the 60s and 70s was using a hot knife.
 The burning surface of the knife will produce a few fumes and you are good to go.
 This was succeeded by the introduction of dab rigs, which were not popular back then.
 They were also poorly constructed and highly prized for their value.

 #3 Dabs & the 21st century